RTippin/messenger/README.md

 - All in one system ready to plug into any laravel app.
 You may even choose to utilize only our API, and disable the web routes and published frontend assets.

 ### Upcoming
-- Message reactions.
+- Route params for API results / better pagination.
+- Resizing and saving images when uploaded instead of on the fly.
+- Optional payload column for messages to allow extra data passed.
 - Video message type.
-- Optional payload column for messages to allow extra data passed.
-- Route params for API results / better pagination.
 - React / Vue frontend.
 - Configurable friend driver.
-- Resizing and saving images when uploaded instead of on the fly.

 ### Notes
 - If our event listeners are enabled in your config, the queue your worker must use is `messenger`, as all listeners are queued on that channel.